Joey Scarallo: Stock car racing

-It wasn't until 2002 that he joined the North American Trans-Am Championship.
+It wasn't until 2002 that Scarallo joined the North American Trans-Am Championship.
 In February of that year, Scarallo was invited to drive for K&N Air Filters in a company development car, in the 24 Hours of Daytona.
 The car was an Ultima GTR.
 After breaking many times throughout the race, the car was finally retired during the night portion of the race.
 In 2004, Scarallo was hired to race in the 3-Hour Endurance race of Puerto Rico with teammate Jorge Diaz, another Trans-Am competitor.
 After qualifying on pole and leading every lap of the race Scarallo, became the very first American to win the event.
 2005 was a very competitive year with many laps led, and a fifth place championship finish.
 The Trans-Am Championship went on hiatus after 2006 and Scarallo moved over to run in the SCCA World Challenge in the GT class with a Pontiac GTO.

-In 2010, he made his NASCAR debut in the Nationwide Series when he was hired by a team to run on the Road America and Watkins Glen road courses helping them collect base prize money for qualifying and pulling out of the races early.
+In 2010, Scarallo made his NASCAR debut in the Nationwide Series when he was hired by a team to run on the Road America and Watkins Glen road courses helping them collect base prize money for qualifying and pulling out of the races early.
 Many lower budget NASCAR teams do this as a full-time revenue source, deriving the term "Start and Park".